 Dining Room Colour Combination: Black and Grey Dining Room

 A Yabu Pushelberg dining room contrasts a matte black wall panelling with a high-gloss black dining table, visually recognising the changing characteristics of colour when used in different finishes.
 The use of high gloss (and a glistening chandelier) also prevents the room from feeling heavy – instead the arrangement looks smart and sophisticated.
-The chairs pick up on a lighter grey from a nearby Chinese-inspired artwork, which also includes flecks of greens for an organic element.
+The chairs pick up on a lighter grey from a nearby Chinese design inspired artwork, which also includes flecks of greens for an organic element.

 Image Credit: Jessie D. Miller